highfidelity/hifi-docs-grav-content/01.get-started/01.what-is-high-fidelity/02.architecture/docs.md

 Assignment clients control and manage various aspects of a domain.
 They also communicate directly with the Interface clients connected to a domain.
 There are six types of assignment clients:

 * The *Avatar Mixer* is in charge of your virtual presence in any domain.
-It keeps track of where you are, which avatar you are wearing, and how you move around the domain (like how you would move your head while wearing a Head Mounted Display (HMD)).
+It keeps track of where you are, which avatar you are wearing, and how you move around the domain.
+For example, it tracks how you move your head while wearing a Head Mounted Display (HMD).

 * The *Audio Mixer* mixes all sounds, whether it's voice or environmental.
 And it does this not just for avatars, but also for all the entities in a domain.
 The Audio mixer can customize a stereo mix for you based on your position relative to the audio source.